-(2) Any regulations or rules made under the authority of the Act or any of the sections hereby repealed by this Act shall continue in full force and effect until repealed, varied, or amended by regulations made under the authority of section one hundred and
+No. 57, 1927, s.
+2. - (3) Any regulations or rules made under the authority of the Acts or any section repealed by this Act shall continue in full force and effect until repealed, varied, or amended by regulations made under the authority of section one hundred and sixty-six inserted by this Act.

-14. The Sydney Harbour Trust Act, 1900, is amended Amendment by inserting after paragraph (k) of section eighty the of Sydney Harbour following new paragraph:-
+15. The Sydney Harbour Trust Act, 1900, is amended Amendment by inserting after paragraph (k) of section eighty the Harbour Trust Act, 1900, s.
+80.